-In general, there are three root causes for dog aggression.
+In general, there are three root causes of dog aggression.

-The second is careless breeding.
+The second is irresponsible breeding.
 Aggression breeds aggression.
 That is why we always tell people who are purchasing a new puppy, to insist on meeting the parents.

 If the breeder does not want you to meet the parents, run!
-That is a serious red flag for the possibility of being trapped with an aggressive dog.
+That is a severe red flag for the possibility of being trapped with an aggressive dog.

-On the flip side, during those same 50 years, aggressive to aggressive breeding has created foxes that are extremely aggressive and vicious.
+On the flip side, during those same 50 years, aggressive to aggressive breeding has created foxes that are incredibly aggressive and vicious.

 Lack of socialization

-Fear is a huge factor in aggression.
-The first 20 weeks of a puppy’s life is when they should be exposed to as many new and mostly positive experiences as possible, to help them become less fearful.
-These experiences must include meeting and being handled by new people.
+Fear is a massive factor in aggression.
+The first 20 weeks of a puppy’s life is when they should be exposed to as many new and most positive experiences as possible, to help them become less fearful.
+These experiences must include meeting and be handled by new people.

 And lots of short, fun car rides will help your puppy learn to enjoy traveling.
 This is the period when they will develop the coping skills they will need, to become well adjusted, non-aggressive adult dogs.